telezoic/supplejack_docker/README.md

 - Know your Record Schema.

     This stack comes with a default [schema](https://github.com/DigitalNZ/supplejack_api_app/blob/master/app/supplejack_api/record_schema.rb) for you to get started.

     An example [parser](https://gist.github.com/hapiben/c904e581ea944b70533bb5fdf25efaa7) is also available to match the current Record Schema.

-### Still missing

-- Resque container is not yet included in this repo.
-Resque sits inside the API.
-The purpose of Resque is to automatically index records after you do a harvest.
-Indexing could be done manually.

 ### Questions/Issues?
 File a new [issue](https://github.com/digitalnz/supplejack_docker/issues/new) if you have questions or issues.